 Emma Hauck realizes that her husband's political ambitions are changing him—and their marriage.
 She finds refuge in her writing, and in the unexpected friendship of a new servant.
 As both relationships grow more complex, Emma must face difficult truths about herself that she never knew existed.
 Inspired by a heartbreaking true story, this new play explores the intersection between marriage, illness, and the power of a pencil.

-Special thanks to a whole lot of excellent people for helping this play to thrive and grow:
+Special thanks to a whole lot of excellent people for helping this play to grow:

-At BYU, professors Janine Sobeck Knighton and George Nelson and the students in their fall 2014 WDA class.
+At BYU, professors Janine Sobeck Knighton and George Nelson and their fall 2014 WDA students.

-At PYGmalion Theatre Company, artistic director Fran Pruyn, director Mark Fossen and assistant director Suni Gigliotti, dramaturgs Shelley T. Graham and Janine Sobeck Knighton, and actors Hayleigh Royall, Lane Richins, Roger Dunbar, Emilie Starr, Michael Johnson, and Dan Beecher.
+At PYGmalion Theatre Company, artistic director Fran Pruyn, director Mark Fossen and assistant director Suni Gigliotti, dramaturgs Shelley T. Graham and Janine Sobeck Knighton, and actors Haeleigh Royall, Lane Richins, Roger Dunbar, Emilie Starr, Michael Johnson, and Dan Beecher.
 In May 2018, PYGmalion hosted a staged reading featuring Susanna Florence, Jared Larkin, Patrick Kintz, and Taylor Wallace.